-Knowing how and where your patrons come to your event can be created in TryBooking via a number of different options.
-You may wish to track your conversion from an advertising spend or associates who may be recommending your event to their membership.
-We offer a variety of tracking options to consider.
+You may wish to track conversion from advertising spend or associates who may be recommending your event to their members.
+TryBooking offers a variety of tracking options to consider:

 Adding tracking tags to your event

-- Pass the full URL including the respective tag to your groups asking them to link it electronically to their pages.
+- Pass the full TryBooking event URL including the respective tag to your groups asking them to link to your event with this URL on their websites

-You can now track your patronage on the “Report ticket sales per tracking tag”.
+- You can track ticket purchases via these tags on the Ticket sales per tracking tag report

 With TryBooking you can have your own Google Analytics tracking code fire on the event landing page and also the booking confirmation page.
-This will, in effect, let you track your marketing effectiveness as you can track the flow of traffic from your marketing to your website and then the same users to TryBooking, seeing those who start to book a transaction and those that complete.
+This will, in effect, let you track your marketing effectiveness as you can track the flow of traffic from your website to TryBooking, seeing those who start to book and those that complete.

 - Log into your Google Analytics Account located at https://analytics.google.com